-- 1. Bob, take the cup off the table and turn your back to Alice and Eve while you do this: - Pick a secret number to send to Alice.
-Remember this number. - Count out that many beans and add them to the cup.
+1. Bob, take the cup off the table and turn your back to 2.
+Then put the cup back onto the table.
+Alice and Eve while you do this: Pick a secret NOTE: Even though • add to sealed cup number to send to she might be able to Alice, Remember see the number of this number. beans is different.
+Count out that Eve can still only . many beans and guess how many are Alice